darshangaikwad/my-todo-app/README.md

-# Todo Application using ReactJS and Firebase
+# MyTodo Application using ReactJS and Firebase

 ---